-Join Mike Meyers for an in-depth discussion in this video Touring OS X, part of CompTIA A+ Exam Prep (220-902) Part 1: Introduction to Computers.
+Join Mike Meyers for an in-depth discussion in this video Touring OS X, part of CompTIA A+ (220-902) Cert Prep: 1 Introduction to Computers.

 - Probably one of the coolest parts about the new…A+ 901 902, is the inclusion of Apple Macintosh 0S X.…Now, for us old geezers, a long time ago,…we used to have Apple Macintosh as part of the A+.…They dumped it a long, long time ago, but now it's back.…Now, I don't wanna make you Windows people panic.…For those of you who are not Mac people,…I'm not a Mac person myself, I own a Mac,…but that doesn't mean that I have that…super high level of expertise.…